turingschool-projects/kwk-level3-swift/aviatrix/i2_distance_and_fuel.markdown

 * We can refuel in any city
 * We track the total cost of refueling

 ## Challenges

 * Try to visit each of the four cities we started with (St. Louis, Phoenix, Denver, and Salt Lake City).
 What's the *lowest possible fuel bill* to complete the trip without crashing?
-* What's the most total miles you can travel with just one refueling?
+* What's the most total miles you can travel with just one refuel?